FinalMask

 congestion: reno | bbr | brutal | force-brutal

 Congestion-control algorithm.
-Hysteria defaults to brutal.
-XHTTP H3 defaults to bbr.
+Hysteria defaults to brutal, while XHTTP H3 defaults to bbr.

 reno and bbr are well-known algorithms.

-brutal negotiates a fixed packet-sending rate with the peer, or falls back to BBR.
-It is supported only by Hysteria, because XHTTP has no negotiation mechanism.
+brutal: negotiates a fixed packet-sending rate with the peer, or falls back to BBR.

-force-brutal is the same as brutal, but it forcibly uses the fixed upstream rate from brutalUp and ignores peer negotiation.
+force-brutal: same as brutal, but it forces upstream traffic to use the fixed packet-sending rate from brutalUp, ignoring peer negotiation.

 debug: false | true